uncharted-causemos/quickstart/README.md

 #### Prefect agent (Models and Indicators)
 Agents are used to coordinate data ingestion tasks, there are two agents in Causemos: a dask/docker agent and a sequential agent

-Dask/docker agent: In a terminal or tmux session, run the prefect docker agent
+Dask/docker agent: In a terminal or tmux session, run the Prefect docker agent
 ```
 prefect agent docker start \
   --no-pull \